ChrisKaldis/Logic-Circuit/README.md

 [BCD to 7 segment display decoder][def3].
 You can find the truth table and the karnaugh's maps in many website on the internet.
-A basic description of the circuit is that you have 4 digits as an input that can be a number from 0 to 9 (single digit decimal number) and the output is one of 7 signals that correspond in a different led display digit.
+A basic description of the circuit is that you have 4 binary digits as an input that can be a number from 0 to 9 (single digit decimal number) and the output is one of 7 signals that correspond in a different led display digit.